a-w-a-y/discordmessagelogger/README.md

 # discordmessagelogger
-New message logger in light of the deprecation of the old one
+New message logger in light of the deprecation of the old one \n THIS IS AGAINST TOS